Mobile-Telematics/LoginAuthFramework-Android/README.md

-# Telematics authorization library for Android
+# LoginAuth Framework for Android

 ## Description